 Demonstration of achievement of outcomes and satisfactory completion of a unit are determined by evidence gained through the assessment of a range of learning activities and tasks.
 Teachers must develop courses that provide appropriate opportunities for students to demonstrate satisfactory achievement of outcomes.
 The decision about satisfactory completion of a unit is distinct from the assessment of levels of achievement.
 Schools will report a student’s result for each unit to the VCAA as S (Satisfactory) or N (Not Satisfactory).

-Unit 3: Classical Works
+Unit 3: Classical Expressions?